kudobuilder/kudo.dev/content/docs/runbooks/kafka/external-kafka.md

 a75a77687237d480b90c56f17d42a0c4-911598769.us-west-2.elb.amazonaws.com:9097
 ```

-Kafka cluster is now available using those hostnames.
+The Kafka cluster is now available using those hostnames.